oqolarte/oblong/content/project/server.md

 If you're new to the system, I highly recommend to go over the [OpenBSD FAQ - Installation Guide](https://www.openbsd.org/faq/faq4.html) at least once.

-I'm installing from a Debian-based system, through the terminal, so most of the commands here are based on that.
+I'm downloading the image from a Debian-based system, through the terminal, so most of the commands here are based on that.

 ### 1. Download the installer